mattermost/docs/source/process/feature-release.md

     - Run daily automated upgrade tests to avoid catching upgrade bugs late
 6. Build:
     - Verify with Release Manager before cutting any new RCs (approved fixes should be merged)
-    - Push next RC to acceptance and announce in Town Square with new RC link
-    - Check CI servers running on release branch
+    - Cut next Release Candidate and check CI servers running on release branch
 7. Marketing:
     - Finish draft of blog post for mattermost.com and all art work (screenshots, GIFs, and Twitter banners) used for the blog post
         - Upgrade should be recommended if there are security fixes in this version, with a note thanking the security researcher